livingdocsIO/documentation/reference-docs/server-configuration/custom-index.md

   // be throttled when the load is higher
   maxCpu: 80, // default: 80

+  // every index name will be prefixed to prevent name clashes
+  // the index will be created with this pattern: `${indexNAmePrefix}-${handle}-index`
+  indexNamePrefix: 'your-company-local',

   // enable/disable the Livingdocs publication index (used in the public API for search requests)
   // see: [Publication Index](../server-configuration/publication-index.md)
   documentPublicationIndexEnabled: true, // default: true